Hosnaa-gh/Hosnaa-gh/README.md

 ## 📌 About Me

- I’m currently learning **Python** and **Java**.
+ ▫️I’m currently learning **Python** and **Java**.
- I enjoy building small projects and improving my coding style.
+ ▪️I enjoy building small projects and improving my coding style.
- I love clean, simple, and readable code.
+ ▫️I love clean, simple, and readable code.
- Coding with music is my favorite vibe.
+ ▪️Coding with music is my favorite vibe.
- I’m interested in backend development, frontend basics, and problem-solving.
+ ▫️I’m interested in backend development, frontend basics, and problem-solving.
- I’m always trying to learn something new.
+ ▪️I’m always trying to learn something new.

 ---